pegasus-isi/pegasus/doc/sphinx/migration.rst

 If you are an existing user, please follow these instructions to upgrade.

+#. **Python3 Support**

+    * All Pegasus tools are Python 3 compliant.
+    * 5.0 release will require Python 3 on workflow submit node
+    * Python PIP packages for workflow composition and monitoring

 #. **Change in default data configuration**

    In Pegasus 5.0, the default data configuration has been changed